BhumBhumrapee/ray-tracing/README.md

 Take the intersection point minus the corner of the rectangle to get a vector, call this corner_to_inter_1.
 Then do the same for the opposite corner and call it corner_to_inter_2.
 Now we have two vectors that points from each corner to the intersection point.

-For each corner that the corner_to_inter vector points out from, find the neighbhor point, take those point and minus it with the corner points.
+For each corner that the corner_to_inter vector points out from, find the neighbhoring points, take those point and minus it with the corner points.
 So, in total we will have 6 total vectors,

 ```c++